 Moreover, all the students who have participated in the TTC can do an internship at Samma Karuna plus receive lifelong free lessons here.
 Now, how many other places offer these kinds of perks to their students?!
 Not many, I believe.

 There would be so much more to write about this lovely place but perhaps you should go and experience it for yourself.
-I still prefer Ashtanga but I also believe we need places like Samma Karuna which are more concentrated on the healing and making us better human beings.
+I still prefer Ashtanga but I also believe we need places like Samma Karuna which are more concentrated on the healing and internal aspect of ourselves.

 Furthermore, I am very happy that there still are yoga schools which are also in line with the yogic principles, such as giving back to the community and offering internships to students after teacher training graduation.
 Samma Karuna has been up and running only 4 years but the “results” speak for themselves.
 If you want more information on this lovely place, check out their web page.